hmcts/pcq-frontend/README.md

 `eslint` is a pre-commit requirement which is automatically run.
 This can be run manually using with `$ yarn lint`.

-We have a number of rules relating to code style that can be found in [.eslintrc.js](.eslintrc.js).
+We have a number of rules relating to code style that can be found in [eslint.config.mjs](eslint.config.mjs).

 ### Config